chiubaca/vue-netlify-fauna-starter-kit/README.md

-# Vue.js - Netlify - FaunaDB Starter Kit
+# Vue - Netlify - Fauna Starter Kit

-A versatile stack which uses Vue.js for the front-end, Netlify for APIs (via Netlify Functions) and FaunaDB as the database.
+A [JAM stack](https://jamstack.org/) template which uses [Vue](https://vuejs.org/) for the front-end, [Netlify](https://www.netlify.com/) for APIs (via Netlify Functions) and [Fauna](https://www.netlify.com/) for the database.

 This is an entirely serverless stack which leans heavily on Netlify and Fauna for the backend.
-At the time of writing this, these services offer generous free tiers which means anyone can get started and deploy this completely free.
+At the time of writing this, these services offer generous free tiers which means anyone can get started and deploy and host this completely free.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/chiubaca/vue-netlify-fauna-starter-kit)